RonanChay/cis4520-research-project-android/README.md

 The minimum Android SDK is 24 but the target SDK is 34

 > You will need to enable Developer Settings on your device first to connect it to Android Studio.
-> Follow Step 5 and 6 of this guide for more details: https://developer.android.com/codelabs/build-your-first-android-app#2
+> Follow Step 5 and 6 of [this guide](https://developer.android.com/codelabs/build-your-first-android-app#2) for more details

 Once the device is ready, run the application with the Run App button (the green "play" button in the top right).
 You can open the Running Devices tab in the right sidebar to view your device screen.
 You